marcocofano/qkd_reconciliation_lectures/slides/bari_master_qst/slides.md

 # Further knowledge

-- According to a QBER, we choose a fixed mºatrix with a certain code rate = certain gap to capacity (efficiency)
+- According to a QBER, we choose a fixed matrix with a certain code rate = certain gap to capacity (efficiency)
 - If the channel QBER is not stable or we do not have enough matrices: adaptive EC, puncturing-shortening
 - Verification step, hash functions and $\epsilon$ security.
-Protocol is not secure up to a certain small probability
+Protocol is secure up to a certain small probability
 - Reverse reconciliation: It might be more efficient if Alice tries to guess Bob's data. e.g. In CV - QKD with direct reconciliation DR cannot extract secure keys in a scenario where the losses in the channel are more that 3dB (15 km)